BASED IN SLIGO, IRELAND

 Article © GSM Productions

-However, the band soon dropped the "Mighty" moniker and became just the Mainliners in the early 70's.
+The band soon dropped the "Mighty" moniker and became just the Mainliners.
 It was around this time that everything changed in the showband scene.
 Stars like Brendan Bowyer, Dickie Rock, and Butch Moore stepped forward and took center stage.
 The Mainliners followed suit and became known as Big Tom and The Mainliners.

-For the next five years, the band defined "Country and Irish" music in Ireland.
+In the late sixties and early seventies, the band defined "Country and Irish" music in Ireland, taking over the mantle from Larry Cunningham and the Mighty Avons.
 They were huge stars and packed ballrooms and marquees from one end of the country to the other.
 Castleblaney singer, Tom McBride, known to fans as "Big Tom" became so popular, he was dubbed "The King" of Irish country music.
-Although their popularity was staggering, their detractors were equally vocal in bashing the band and their brand of bastardized Irish country and folk music in quick step or waltz time signatures.
-It is possible that no band has ever polarized the Irish punters like Big Tom and the Mainliners...folks either loved them or hated them, and there was no in between.
+Although their popularity was staggering, their detractors were equally vocal in bashing the band and their brand of bastardised Irish country and folk music in quick step or waltz time signatures.
+It is possible that no band has ever polarized the Irish punters like Big Tom and the Mainliners...folks either loved them or hated them, and there was (and still is) no in between.

-Tom and the band had a string of hits, including Bunch of Violets Blue, Gentle Mother and many others.
+Tom and the band had a string of hits, including Bunch of Violets Blue, Sunset Years of Life and many others.
 They also released a string of best selling albums as well.
 During this period the band could do no wrong.
 Big Tom's records pulled at the heart strings of the older generation, while the band's upbeat dance tempos kept the punters jiving all night long.
 Young and old alike seemed to worship Tom, while others wondered what was going on!

 In the meantime, the band landed on their feet as they lured country singer Tom Allen away from his band, The Sailors.
 However, Tom Allen and the Mainliners had a short stint as in January, 1979, long time vocalist Ginger Morgan left the band to form his own pop group, Hot Fever.
 A few months later, Tom Allen was also gone, having changed his name to T.R.
 Dallas to release Who Shot J.R.
 Ewing? which became a huge Irish hit and established him as a strong act in his own right with his own band, the TR Dallas Band.

-As of writing, we are unsure when (or if) the Mainliners finally called it quits.
-However, good news for die hard fans is that they are back after nearly 30 years as Big Tom and the Mainliners.
+When we first wrote this piece we were unsure when exactly the Mainliners finally called it quits.
+However, good news for die hard fans was that they came back after nearly 30 years as Big Tom and the Mainliners around 2004.

 Photo Gallery